atinfo/awesome-test-automation/general-purpose-test-automation-tools.md

 ## Security testing

 * [OWASP Glue](https://github.com/OWASP/glue) - Glue is a framework for running a series of tools.
 Generally, it is intended as a backbone for automating a security analysis pipeline of tools.

+## Windows GUI Automation

+* [AutoIt](https://www.autoitscript.com/site/) - AutoIt v3 is a freeware BASIC-like scripting language designed for automating the Windows GUI and general scripting.
+It uses a combination of simulated keystrokes, mouse movement and window/control manipulation in order to automate tasks.

 ## Test design